-There are 5 listed requirements and the applicant will be asking for relief of item A. Refer to Standard of Review and Staff Analysis for Conditional Use Permit, item no. 4.A.
-All other requirements will be met.
-Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit.
+There are five listed requirements.
+Item A. will be met, but the applicant will need to discuss what improvements will be made to the exterior of the structure.
+Item B. and D. do not apply.
+The applicant will need to discuss item C. Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit.